dmcg/book/manuscript/Chapter_01_Spike.md

 >  4. How likely are you to recommend the book to a friend or colleague?
 [0 - 10]
 >  5. Would you pay to read the completed book? [y \| n]
 >  6. Do you care about paper copies of books? [y \| n]
->  7. Is there anything else you'd like to say? [ ... ]
+>  7. Anything else you'd like to say?

 Thank you

 Duncan